journeyapps/node-sqlcipher/README.md

 Older N-API 3 binaries are no longer published.

-If no matching binary is available for your platform or runtime, the published package includes the native sources needed to rebuild from source.
+If no matching binary is available for your platform or runtime, the published package includes the native sources needed to rebuild from source on macOS and Linux.

 # Installation